 Our share registrar, Yuanta Securities Co., Ltd., maintains our register of stockholders at its offices in Taipei, Taiwan.
-Under the Republic of China Company Act and our articles of incorporation, we may, by giving advance public notice, set a record date and close the register of stockholders for a specified period in order for us to determine the stockholders or pledgees that are entitled to rights pertaining to the common shares.
-The specified period required is as follows:
+Under the ROC Company Act, we may, by giving advance public notice, set a record date and close the register of stockholders for a specified period in order for us to determine the stockholders or pledgees that are entitled to rights pertaining to the common shares.
+The specified period starting from such record date (to determine the entitled stockholders or pledgees) required is as follows:

 - general stockholders' meeting-60 days;

 - special stockholders' meeting-30 days; and

-- relevant record date-5 days.
+- relevant record date for distribution of dividends or other entitlements-5 days.